nick-The-One/python_course/14_functions_pt3.md

 * If function calls another function before exiting, new frame is created and put onto LIFO call stack
 * After new frame is created, code execution «jumps» to it, executes it entirely if possible, deletes the frame and then returns to caller
 * Since the stack is LIFO, last called function will be [executed first](https://web.archive.org/web/20220809063346/https://sites.cs.ucsb.edu/~pconrad/cs8/topics.beta/theStack/02/)
+* Depth of stack is `sys.getrecursionlimit` (~1000)
-* You can inspect frame objects (and they are objects like everything else) using [Limited C API](https://docs.python.org/3/c-api/frame.html) and get interesing things there: code, locals or even code line
+* You can inspect frame objects (and they are objects like everything else) using [Limited C API](https://docs.python.org/3/c-api/frame.html) and get interesting things there: code, locals or even code line
 * This goes very deep into metaprogramming so we will leave it there[^1][^2]

 ## Arguments